googlearchive/dev-video-search/README.md

 ### How often is the data updated?

-At present I'm updating the database manually to avoid code changes breaking it, but once the code settles down I'll run automatic updates every (say) 30 minutes.
+At present the database is updated manually to avoid code changes breaking it.

-### Why didn't you io.js?
+### Why didn't you use io.js?

 No big reason.
 Node.js has been around longer.

-### How many documents have transcripts?
+### How many videos have transcripts?

-Last time I looked: 4312 videos, 3550 with transcripts.
+When the repo was created: 4312 videos, 3550 with transcripts.

 ### How did you get the speaker names?